baaka-io/FitnessTracker/README.md

 # FitnessTracker
-fitnesstracker with firebase, lit-element and redux
+fitnesstracker with firebase, react and redux